 Are you a physician, nurse or medical professional interested in adding Kybella to your practice?
 Consider taking a CE/CME training course at National Laser Institute!

 With over a decade of excellence, our courses combine didactic education with clinical hands-on training for the ultimate learning experience.

-During Kybella training, you will gain hands-on experience administering Kybella injections on real clients in a medical spa setting.
-Our goal is to provide you with the tools and knowledge to feel comfortable and confident in providing aesthetic treatments to your future clientele.
+During Kybella training for medical professionals, students will receive hands-on experience administering Kybella injections on real clients in a medical spa setting.
+Our goal is to provide our students with the tools and knowledge to feel comfortable and confident in providing aesthetic treatments to their future clientele.

-Students who choose to attend one of our courses for medical professionals will learn several treatments, including Botox, dermal fillers, sclerotherapy, PDO threads and platelet-rich plasma (PRP).
+Students who choose to attend one of our CME training courses will learn several treatments, including Botox, dermal fillers, sclerotherapy, PDO threads and platelet-rich plasma (PRP).